derekshirk/Figma-Starter-File-Plugin/README.md

 Automate the several steps of setting up a new Figma File from a tempalte.
 This plugin currently acheives the following:

 - Renames "Page 1" to "Cover"
-- Inserts a Thumbnail image from a shared Figma library
+- Inserts a thumbnail image from a shared Figma library
   - Configuring your own cover image is possible by editing the `coverKey` variablein the `code.ts` file
 - Sets the thumbnail image as the cover for the current file
 - Adds a set of configurable pages with specificed page names.